Lane Thomas Player Props: Nationals vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff is 23rd in the league with a collective 8.3 strikeouts per nine innings.
+- The Athletics pitching staff is 23rd in MLB with a collective 8.3 strikeouts per nine innings.

-- The Athletics have a 5.77 team ERA that ranks last across all MLB pitching staffs.
+- The Athletics have a 5.79 team ERA that ranks last across all league pitching staffs.

-- Athletics pitchers combine to surrender 155 total home runs at a clip of 1.3 per game (fifth-most in baseball).
+- The Athletics give up the fifth-most home runs in baseball (158 total, 1.4 per game).

-- Blackburn makes the start for the Athletics, his 12th of the season.
-He is 2-2 with a 4.35 ERA and 63 strikeouts in 60 2/3 innings pitched.
+- Medina makes the start for the Athletics, his 13th of the season.
+He is 3-8 with a 5.47 ERA and 79 strikeouts in 79 2/3 innings pitched.

-- In his last time out on Saturday, the righty went six scoreless innings against the San Francisco Giants while surrendering two hits.
+- In his last appearance on Sunday, the righty threw 3 1/3 innings against the San Francisco Giants, giving up three earned runs while surrendering five hits.

-- In 12 games this season, the 29-year-old has amassed a 4.35 ERA and 9.5 strikeouts per nine innings, while giving up a batting average of .288 to opposing batters.
+- The 24-year-old has an ERA of 5.47, with 9 strikeouts per nine innings, in 16 games this season.
+Opposing hitters have a .258 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.